Camotoy/GeyserSkinManager/README.md

 Known caveats:

 - Only tested on Paper and Spigot 1.16+.
 1.13 might break, but this will be fixed in the future.
-- If using without BungeeCord, this plugin requires Geyser-Spigot installed on the server; Floodgate alone will not work
+- If using without BungeeCord, this plugin requires Geyser-Spigot installed on the server; Floodgate alone will not work.
+- If using with BungeeCord, Geyser-BungeeCord must be installed on the BungeeCord server.
 - Persona skins are not supported

 How to set up BungeeCord: